zhang-jian/multicomp-hackathon/README.md

 ## The classification model

-For building the classification model, we use [Keras](http://keras.io), with [Theano](http://deeplearning.net/software/theano/) as a back-end.
+For building the genre classification model, we use [Keras](http://keras.io), with [Theano](http://deeplearning.net/software/theano/) as a back-end.

+We explored the use of two classification models based on Convolutional Neural Networks, the first one treaded the spectrogram as a n-channel image with d x 1 dimensions, where n is the number of frequency channels and d is the number of timesteps.
+The second treating the spectrogram as a n x d image.
+In our experiments, detailed below we found the latter to lead to better genre classification performance.

 ...